o3de/o3de.org/content/docs/tools-ui/uidev-component-development-guidelines.md

 {{< preview-migrated >}}

 For many of the basic components (such as check boxes, push buttons, and line edits), you will use the base Qt widgets (such as `QCheckBox`, `QPushButton`, `QLineEdit`) to develop your UI.
 The custom styling and behavior of these widgets is applied automatically.
-Components that require extended functionality, or are unique to O3DE, are custom classes that can be subclassed and can include a combination of Qt widgets.
+Components that require extended functionality, or are unique to OPen 3D Engine (O3DE), are custom classes that can be subclassed and can include a combination of Qt widgets.
 In these cases, the class definitions live in this folder: `dev/Code/Framework/AzQtComponents/AzQtComponents/Components/.`

 ## Style sheets and StyleManager